Contracting isometries and differentiability of the escape rate: Continuity of the entropy

 We now prove Theorem \ref{thm:entropyContinuity}.

 \begin{proof} Let $g$ be a WPD contracting isometry of $X$, and let $\mu$ be a probability measure on $G$ whose suitable power has nonzero weight on $g$.
 Let $\{\mu_{i}\}_{i}$ be a sequence of probability measures that converges simply to $\mu$ with $H(\mu_{i}) \rightarrow H(\mu)$, and let $\epsilon>0$.
-We first note that $\limsup_{i \rightarrow \infty} H(\mu_{i}) \le H(\mu)$: this is the upper-semicontinuity of the asymptotic entropy that holds on any group.
+We first note that $\limsup_{i \rightarrow \infty} h(\mu_{i}) \le h(\mu)$: this is the upper-semicontinuity of the asymptotic entropy that holds on any group.
 See \cite[Proposition 3.3]{amir2013amenability} and the proof of \cite[Theorem 2.9]{gouezel2018entropy}.
 Hence, the nontrivial part is to prove

-We divide into elementary and non-elementary cases.
+We have elementary and non-elementary cases.
 First, consider the case that $\supp \mu$ is contained in the elementary closure $E(g)$ of $g$.
-Since $E(g)$ is a virtually cyclic, the $\mu$-random walk is a random walk on an amenable group and its symptotic entropy must vanish.
+Since $E(g)$ is virtually cyclic, the $\mu$-random walk becomes a random walk on an amenable group and its asymptotic entropy must vanish.
 In this case, Inequality \ref{eqn:liminfEntropy} is immediate.